JBro-Birds/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
+Analyze crowdfunding data to determine trends to help Lousie with her crowdfunding campaign goal.

 ### Purpose of the Project
 The purpose of this analysis on Kickstarter data is to uncover trends to crowdfunding data to determine whether there are specific factors that make a project's campaign successful.
 More specifically, Loiuse has asked for help to determine if her crowdfunding campaign goal for her play "Fever", which has a $10,000 budget, has the potential to be successful based on the analysis.